ABenchM/abm/docs/Developer_Manual.md

 * Open de.fraunhofer.abm.app/de.fraunhofer.abm.bndrun
 * Click on Run OSGi in the top right corner

+##Launching or bouncing the application on production server.
+* Go to the following path /opt/abm
+* Run the command in start file residing at that location.
+* Check the process is running or not through the following command -> ps -ef | grep abm

 ## User management
 Users can login with a local user or a Google account.
 All users are managed by the OSGi UserAdmin service.
 You can access the management console by browsing to http://localhost:8080/system/console